JebSmith/EsotericVisage/README.md

 ```
 *Features*
 ----------
-* Will support webcam snapshots, screenshots, keylogging, password recovery, download and execute, and remote command execution.
+* Will support screenshots, keylogging, password recovery, download and execute, and remote command execution.
 * Will be supported on win XP-10